antonLulavskyi/flutter_meal_aplication/README.md

     - Importing and registering custom fonts.
 DONE
     - Reorganise data structure using Provider package.
 DONE
     - Add floating action button to the Categoties screen, which would trigger addNewCategory method and creates a new category.
 DONE
-    - Add a delete iconButton, and add a deleteItem(withId) function to the categories_provider class.
+    - Adding a delete iconButton, and adding a deleteItem(withId) function to the categories_provider class.
 DONE.

 Navigation: CategorieMealScreen screen:
     - Create CategoryMealScreen.
 DONE
     - Create Navigation between Categories and CategoriesMeal screens.
+DONE.
+    - Create a Meal model.
 DONE
-    - Create a Meal model.
     - Show the meals with help of ListViewBuilder.
+DONE.
+    - Creating a new list with filtered meals by categories.
+DONE.

 # TODO:
     - Learn about multiprovider, I need to provide 2 data classes on the same level - Material App.
 DONE.